rodneykinney/quisp/README.md

     chart2.series(1).name("Cos")

-Charts can be exported to the local file system from the browser.

-The API for charts is quite rich.
-See the Wiki for more examples
+See the [Wiki](https://github.com/rodneykinney/quisp/wiki) for more examples

 ## License
 Quisp generates JSON compatible with [Highcharts](http://www.highcharts.com/) to render the plots.
-Although Quisp is released under the Apache 2.0 license, Highcharts is a commercial project (free for non-profits and personal projects).
+Quisp is released under the Apache 2.0 license.
+Highcharts is a commercial project, although free for non-profits and personal projects.